Tu Lan Cave Expedition Tour

 • Fitness Preparation: Engage in strenuous sports such as football, skiing, or regularly participate in outdoor activities such as walking or running (3-4 times per week, covering 4-5km each time) to maintain physical fitness.
 This ensures that they are able to:

-- Run continuously for 5km in 50 minutes or walk for 75 minutes.
+- Run continuously for 5 kilometres within 50 minutes.

 - Climb 5 floors continuously without becoming out of breath or dizzy.